Why novelty, scale, and time compression fail together

 How three manageable risks become one systemic failure

 Novelty means no operational playbook exists for this team, in this context.
-Production history from other teams doesn't transfer automatically.
+Production history from other organizations doesn't transfer automatically.
 The failure modes that matter surface under production load or not at all.
 Some novelty is procedural and shrinks with effort.
 Structural novelty doesn't — that's the kind that compounds with scale and time compression.

 Time compression removes observation time.
 Unknown unknowns need exposure to real conditions to become visible.
 Compressed timelines kill that window.